pinecone-io/sample-apps/shop-the-look/README.md

 # 👘  Shop The Look

-## An advanced multimodal search engine for finding your new favorite outfit
+## A multimodal search engine for finding your new favorite outfit

 https://github.com/user-attachments/assets/8a0f7d34-0768-4ea3-a21f-48ab93635a1e